 - 2/3 cup heavy cream

-- 1 cup freshly shredded sharp white Cheddar cheese
+- 1 cup white Cheddar cheese , freshly shredded

-2) While you’re caramelizing the onions, cook bacon: I usually bake it in the oven at 350 until it just turns crispy.
+While you’re caramelizing the onions, cook bacon: I usually bake it in the oven at 350 F until it just turns crispy.
 Drain the bacon on paper towels and chop into small pieces.

-7) Serve on warm plates (warmed in the oven) as is, or with more cheese (finely grated) sprinkled on top.
+Serve as is, or with more cheese (finely shredded) sprinkled on top.

-My recipe was also included in The Kitchn’s Delicious Links!
+My recipe was included in The Kitchn’s Delicious Links!